amandaghassaei/gpu-io/README.md

 ### Precision

-By default all shaders in this library are inited with highp precision floats and ints, but fallback to mediump if not available:
+By default all shaders in this library are inited with highp precision floats and ints, but fallback to mediump if not available (this is the same convention used by Threejs):
 ```glsl
 #ifdef GL_FRAGMENT_PRECISION_HIGH
   precision highp float;